 Appalachian Power parent company American Electric Power (AEP) has invested more than $5 billion since 2004 to retrofit a number of its coal-fired power plants with environmental controls.
 About $2 billion of that is within Appalachian Power.
 The effort is aimed at reducing nitrogen oxide (NOx) and sulfur dioxide (SO2) emissions, created when coal is burned in the process of generating electricity.

 For Appalachian Power, the most significant environmental control construction efforts were:

 - A flue gas desulfurization (FGD) system, commonly called a scrubber, at the 1,300-megawatt Mountaineer Plant in Mason County, W.Va.; and

 - FGD systems on all three generating units at the 2,900 megawatt John E. Amos Plant in Putnam County, W.Va.

 Approximately 98 percent of electricity produced in our region is generated at plants fueled by coal.
+Appalachian Power uses coal to generate about 70 percent of the power it produces.
 Coal is abundantly available from local sources, and its low cost relative to other fuel options enables companies to provide electricity at reasonable prices.
 When coal burns, particles of ash and various gases are emitted.
 These flue gas emissions include NOx and SO2, formed when nitrogen and sulfur in the coal combine with oxygen during combustion.